Prospects for the production and detection of Breit-Wheeler tunneling positrons in Experiment 320 at the FACET-II accelerator: Detector

 The E320 tracker is built using detector assemblies made of the ALPIDE sensors, purchased from CERN.
 The basic detector element of the ITS is called a ``stave''.
 Each stave is built from nine ALPIDE sensors.
 A stave is built from the following elements: (i) Space Frame: a carbon fibre structure providing the mechanical support and the necessary stiffness; (ii) Cold Plate: a sheet of high thermal-conductivity carbon fibre with embedded polyimide cooling pipes, which is integrated into the space frame.
 The cold plate is in thermal contact with the pixel chips to remove the generated heat; (iii) Hybrid Integrated Circuit (HIC): an assembly consisting of a polyimide flexible printed circuit (FPC) onto which the pixel chips and some passive components are bonded.
 The stave picture and structure are shown in Fig.~\ref{fig:stave}.

-Each stave is instrumented with one HIC, which consists of nine pixel chips in a row connected to the FPC, covering an active area of $\sim 15\times 270.8~{\rm mm}^2$ including $100~\mu{\rm m}$ gaps between adjacent chips along the stave.
+Each stave is instrumented with one HIC, which consists of nine pixel chips in a row connected to the FPC, covering an effective active area of $\sim 13.8\times 270.8~{\rm mm}^2$ including $100~\mu{\rm m}$ gaps between adjacent chips along the stave.
+The sensor’s physical size is $\sim 15\times 30~{\rm mm}^2$, but its sensitive area is smaller due to the chip periphery.
 An extension of the FPC, not shown in Fig.~\ref{fig:stave}, connects the stave to the electrical services (power, bias, control and readout) entering the detector only from one side.

-The overall structure mean thickness is $X/X_0 = 0.357$\% (per tracking layer), with the material budget broken down to fractions of the total width as: $\sim 15$\% silicon sensor (with absolute thickness of $50~\mu{\rm m}$), $\sim 50$\% electrical substrate (FPC) including the passive components and the glue, $\sim 20$\% cooling circuit and $\sim 15$\% carbon spaceframe~\cite{ALICE-PUBLIC-2018-013}.
-With these thin layers, the signal particles' momentum does not get significantly altered inside the detector volume.
+The overall structure mean thickness in ALICE’s ITS2 is $X/X_0 = 0.357$\% (per tracking layer), with the material budget broken down to fractions of the total width as: $\sim 15$\% silicon sensor (with absolute thickness of $50~\mu{\rm m}$), $\sim 50$\% electrical substrate (FPC) including the passive components and the glue, $\sim 20$\% cooling circuit and $\sim 15$\% carbon spaceframe~\cite{ALICE-PUBLIC-2018-013}.
+This already very small average thickness includes partial overlap between two adjacent staves of the ITS2 layer.
+Therefore, in the E320 configuration the effective thickness is even smaller, and for $\sim 1\textsf{--}10$~GeV positrons the momentum and position resolution degradation associated with multiple scattering is not significant.